frontenddogma/web-development-glossary/manuscript/h.md

 : A directory-level configuration file supported by several web servers, used for the configuration of website access issues, such as URL redirection, URL shortening, access control, and more.
 A site could have more than one .htaccess file, and the files are placed inside the web tree (i.e., inside directories and their subdirectories). .htaccess files act as a subset of the server’s global configuration file (like httpd.conf) for the directory that they are in, or all subdirectories.
 The original purpose of .htaccess—reflected in its name—was to allow per-directory access control by, for example, requiring a password to access web content.
 More commonly, however, the .htaccess files define or override many other configuration settings such as content type, character set, CGI handlers, etc.&nbsp;[†](#w-htaccess)

 .htpasswd
 : A flat file used to store usernames and password for basic authentication on an Apache HTTP Server.
 The name of the file is given in the .htaccess configuration, and can be anything although “.htpasswd” is the canonical name. .htpasswd is often maintained with the shell command “htpasswd” which can add, delete, and update users, and will properly encode the password for use (so that it is easily checked, but not reversed back to the original password).
 The file consists of rows, each row corresponding to a username, followed by a colon, followed by a string containing the hashed password optionally prepended by an algorithm specifier (`$2y$`, `$apr1$`, or `{SHA}`) or salt.
-The hash historically used “UNIX crypt” style with MD5 or SHA1 as common alternatives, although as of version 2.2.18 a variant of MD5 is now the default.&nbsp;[†](#w-htpasswd)
+The hash historically used “Unix crypt” style with MD5 or SHA1 as common alternatives, although as of version 2.2.18 a variant of MD5 is now the default.&nbsp;[†](#w-htpasswd)

 Hackathon
 : A Sprint-like event, and often one in which computer programmers and others involved in software development, including graphic designers, interface designers, project managers, domain experts, and others collaborate intensively on software projects.
 The goal of a hackathon is to create functioning software or hardware by the end of the event.&nbsp;[†](#w-hackathon)